mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-**NOTE:Features should NOT change the gameplay balance in a significant way and should NOT be purely cosmetic choices** This project is not interested in re-balancing the game or changing its look.
+**NOTE:Features should NOT change the gameplay balance in a significant way and should NOT be purely cosmetic choices** Re-balancing and changing the games looks is OUT OF SCOPE.
 Ex.
 "Buff the Bison", "Bring back the beta muzzle flashes" would not be accepted

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]